[Rev. 1/25/2023 4:12:06 PM--2022R1]

 8. Misrepresents any insurance policy as being shares of stock.

-NRS 686A.040 False information and advertising prohibited.
+NRS 686A.040 False, deceptive or misleading information and advertising prohibited.
 No person shall make, publish, disseminate, circulate or place before the public, or cause, directly or indirectly, to be made, published, disseminated, circulated or placed before the public, in a newspaper, magazine or other publication, or in the form of a notice, circular, pamphlet, letter or poster, or over any radio or television station, or in any other way, any advertisement, announcement or statement containing any assertion, representation or statement with respect to the business of insurance or with respect to any person in the conduct of his or her insurance business, which is untrue, deceptive or misleading.

 (Added to NRS by 1971, 1688)